-There is a thin layer of cells (membrane) between the inner surface of the eyelids and the whites of the eyes, called the conjunctiva.
+The conjunctiva is a thin layer of cells, or membrane, between the inner surface of the eyelids and the whites of the eyes.

 Signs and symptoms may include the following:

 - redness, because of irritation and widening of the tiny blood vessels in the conjunctiva